ozydingo/abigstick/_posts/2021-08-14-hacking-factories-part-1.markdown

    {:name=>"body"}]}
 ```

-These data maps directly into the form inputs that are place on the page when the user selects the "post" factory.
+You can see how each of the items in this data structure map to the form inputs in the screenshots above.

-Just to close the loop, when the form gets submitted with factory, traits, and attribute data, we can use FactoryBot to build the requested object using `FactoryBurgers::Builder#build`:
+When the form gets submitted, we use the factory, traits, and attribute data to build the object using `FactoryBurgers::Builder#build`:

 ```rb
 def build(factory, traits, attributes)